They Towed My Car

-General information about your rights and responsibilities when your vehicle has been towed.
+General information about your rights and responsibilities when your car, truck, motorcycle, RV, moped or other vehicle has been towed.
 Publication 0312EN.

 - What is an impound?

-- Can they tow my vehicle if they pull me over and arrest me?
+- Can they tow my car if they pull me over and arrest me?

-- What happens after they tow my vehicle?
+- What happens after they tow my car?

-- What if I do not redeem my vehicle/belongings or challenge the towing in court?
+- What if I do not redeem my car or belongings or I do not challenge the towing in court?

-- Will I get a ticket for an abandoned vehicle?
+- Can I get a ticket for an abandoned car?

 - I cannot pay for the towing.
 Will they suspend my license?

-- What happens to the things I left in the vehicle?
+- What happens to the things I left in the car?

-It is a written order for a towing company to tow your vehicle.
-There are two types:
+It is a written order for a towing company to tow your car.
+There are 2 types.

-Private impound –A towing from private property.
-A towing company may tow your car immediately if one of these is true:
+1. A private impound is a towing from private property.
+A tow company can tow your car immediately if one of these is true: